belainine/TransformerMDA/README.md

 This is a PyTorch implementation of the Transformer MDA model

-A new multi-sequence to sequence framework uses the self-attention mechanism, instead of the convolution operation or the recurrent structure, and achieves the peak performance on the task of generation dialgues using Ubuntu Corpus, Cornell Movie and DailyDialog for Embeding metrics, BLEU Score and Perplexity.
+This is a multi-turn chatbot project using the a new multi-sequence to sequence framework uses the self-attention mechanism, instead of the convolution operation or the recurrent structure, and achieves the peak performance on the task of generation dialgues using Ubuntu Corpus, Cornell Movie and DailyDialog for Embeding metrics, BLEU Score and Perplexity compare to HRED, VHRED, VHCR, HRAN et ReCoSa.

 > To learn more about self-attention mechanism, you could read "[A Structured Self-attentive Sentence Embedding](https://arxiv.org/abs/1703.03130)".